linus-holmberg/linus-holmberg.github.io/content/papers/_index.md

 <br><br>

 * **Holmberg, L.**, Sikström, S., Mirström, M., Lasorta, M., Stille, L., & Garcia, D. (2025, July).
 Users with ADD or ADHD are More Sensitive to Response‑Times: Anthropomorphism of a Chat‑Bot in Mental Health Assessment [Abstract]. _In European Journal of Psychology Open_, 84(Suppl 1). _19th European Congress of Psychology_.
 1-4 July 2025, Paphos, Cyprus. [https://doi.org/10.1024/2673-8627/a000085](https://doi.org/10.1024/2673-8627/a000085)

-_19th European
-Congress of Psychology.
-In European Journal of Psychology Open_.
 <br>

 ---